 Modeling Continuous Delivery under Bazel

 The term "CD" is ambiguous.
-Some engineers use it to mean "Continous Deployment", in which changes are automatically released, e.g. into a "dev" environment.
+Some engineers use it to mean "Continuous Deployment", in which changes are automatically released, e.g. into a "dev" environment.

 Aspect recommends that Continuous Delivery is modelled as the step of the pipeline where built artifacts are uploaded from the build machine to a well-known repository location.
 This could be a container image registry like Docker Hub, a blob store like AWS S3, or even a database.